 Posted on by

 Bolivia is officially known as the Plurinational State of Bolivia and one-third of the country is made up of the Andean mountain range.
-Bolivia borders Brazil and Chile, and it is one country that is adored by tourists because of its unforgettable sceneries and those once-in-a-lifetime experience that you can’t get anywhere else.
+Bolivia borders Brazil and Chile, and it is one country that is adored by tourists because of its unforgettable scenery and those once-in-a-lifetime experiences that you can’t get anywhere else.
 Bolivia also boasts of a very rich culture that dates back centuries and tourists also commented that it’s a must-do to try out the cuisine prepared by the locals.
 If you are thinking of visiting Bolivia, here are some of the travel gems that you should put into your travel itinerary:

 The Sucre is also known as Charcas, Chiquisaca or La Plata, and is the reason why the city is known as the “City of Four Names.”
 The city offers a glimpse of life in the upper-class Spain back in the sixteenth century.
 Sucre was founded in the 1500 and features important buildings such as the La Casa de la Libertad where the Bolivian constitution was written by Simon Bolivar, and also the Bolivia’s National Library known to hold documents that date back to the 15th century.